sachinkannan/Spotify-end-to-end-data-pipeline-project/README.md

 ![](https://github.com/sachinkannan/Spotify-end-to-end-data-pipeline-project/blob/main/aws_services_used_1.png)
 ![](https://github.com/sachinkannan/Spotify-end-to-end-data-pipeline-project/blob/main/aws_services_used_2.png)

-### Amazon EventBridge

-Create new EventBridge Rule to run at a given schedule (eg. every 1 day, week).
-Set the trigger's target to be the Lambda function for Data Extraction from the Spotify API.

 ### AWS Lambda - Data Extraction

 Create the Lambda Function for Data Extraction spotify_api_data_extract which runs on an appropriate Python runtime (eg. Python 3.8+).